networkx/nx-guides/content/applications/goodwillhunting.md

 For starters, the numbers representing the nodes are different.
 Then there's the properties of the nodes in the two graphs, e.g. the node color or their position in the 2D visualization.
-Let's think about these differences in the context of our problem.
+Let's examine these differences in the context of our problem.

-If we consider the node properties significant, then our question could have infinite answers: all we'd need to do is find one such tree, then change the coloring, positioning, or any other unbounded property of the nodes to get a "new" answer.
+If we consider the node properties to be significant, then our question could have infinite answers: all we'd need to do is find one such tree, then change the coloring, positioning, or any other unbounded property of the nodes to get a "new" answer.
-For our purposes then, we want to ignore node properties.
+For our purposes then, we will ignore node properties.

-Similarly, there are the node labels - i.e. the values assigned If we allow these labels to do be anything (i.e. integers, letters, etc.) then we have the same situation as the node properties: there is an infinite number of ways to label the nodes.
+Similarly, there are the node labels - i.e. the values that allow us to uniquely identify each node.
+If we allow these labels to be anything (i.e. integers, letters, arbitrary symbols, etc.) then we have the same situation as the node properties: there are infinite ways to label the nodes.
-We reject this as uninteresting for our question.
+This too we reject as uninteresting for our question.

-Even if we were to limit the set of possible labels (say the integers from `[0, 9]` for our `n=10` case), then we'd still have a scenario where graphs with the same adjacency can be represented multiple ways depending on the permutations of node labels.
+Even if we were to limit the set of possible labels (say the integers from `[0, 9]` for our `n=10` case), then we'd still have a scenario where graphs with the same adjacency can be represented multiple ways by permutating the node labels.
 For our purposes then, we'll also be ignoring the node labels.
 In the parlance of graph theory, this means we're dealing with *unlabelled trees*.